Eschatologue/CM_wiki/docs/spells/3rd-level.md

 If you are outdoors in stormy conditions when you cast this spell, the spell gives you control over the existing storm instead of creating a new one.
 Under such conditions, the spell's damage increases by 1d10.

-***At Higher Levels.*** When you cast this spell using a spell slot of 4th or higher level, the damage increases by 1d10 for each slot level above 3rd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th or higher level, the damage increases by 1d10 for each slot level above 3rd.

 ### Catnap
 *3rd-level enchantment*